-Both the USDA Forest Service and the Department of the Interior agencies have adopted a common incident/hazard reporting form.
+The Department of the Interior agencies and USDA Forest Service have adopted a common incident/hazard reporting form.
 It is called the SAFECOM (Safety Communiqué).
-The dispatcher or local aviation management staff is responsible for immediate completion and transmittal of the form.
+The local aviation management staff or designated individual is responsible for immediate completion and transmittal of the form.
 In their absence, any responsible agency individual with knowledge of the accident should make the report.
-The form is routed immediately to both the OAS, the agency's headquarters office, and State Aviation Manager.
+The form is routed immediately to OAS, the agency's headquarters office, State Aviation Manager, and National Aviation Safety Manager.